tl2321/ID-QAOA/README.md

 # ID-QAOA
-Implementation of Intermittent Driver QAOA (ID QAOA) for solving the Shortest Vector Problem (SVP) on low-connectivity quantum hardware.
+Implementation of Intermittent Driver QAOA (ID QAOA) for solving the Shortest Vector Problem (SVP) using Cirq.